oneforawe/react-ts-dock/doc/Development.md

 2. Open a new window of VSCode and in the main left menu, hover the cursor over each icon for a few seconds to see what each represents.
 3. In the main left menu, select the icon to open the "Remote Explorer".
-4. Find the `react-ts-dock` container, hover the mouse over it, and select the icon to "Attach in Current Window".
+4. Find the `react-ts-docked` container, hover the mouse over it, and select the icon to "Attach in Current Window".
 5. In the main left menu, select the icon to open the "Extensions".
 6. Ensure that all of the desired extensions are installed in the container.